bywatersolutions/koha-plugin-coverflow/README.md

+# Introduction

+Koha’s Plugin System (available in Koha 3.12+) allows for you to add additional tools and reports to [Koha](http://koha-community.org) that are specific to your library.
+Plugins are installed by uploading KPZ ( Koha Plugin Zip ) packages.
+A KPZ file is just a zip file containing the perl files, template files, and any other files necessary to make the plugin work.
+Learn more about the Koha Plugin System in the [Koha 3.22 Manual](http://manual.koha-community.org/3.22/en/pluginsystem.html) or watch [Kyle’s tutorial video](http://bywatersolutions.com/2013/01/23/koha-plugin-system-coming-soon/).

+# Downloading

+From the [release page](https://github.com/bywatersolutions/koha-plugin-coverflow/releases) you can download the relevant *.kpz file

 # Installing

 Koha's Plugin System allows for you to add additional tools and reports to Koha that are specific to your library.
 Plugins are installed by uploading KPZ ( Koha Plugin Zip ) packages.
 A KPZ file is just a zip file containing the perl files, template files, and any other files necessary to make the plugin work.